Puna Geothermal Venture

 The Puna Geothermal Venture (PGV) is a geothermal energy power plant on the island of Hawaii, the largest island in the state of Hawaii.
-The plant was shut down shortly after the start of the May 2018 lower Puna eruption, and resumed power generation in November 2020.
-The eruption had caused lava to flow over a PGV power substation, a warehouse and at least three geothermal wells that had been preventatively quenched and capped when lava fountains erupted nearby, eventually also cutting off road access.

 PGV is the first and only commercial geothermal power plant in Hawaii.
 Constructed on a site adjacent to failed experimental wells drilled and operated by the Hawaii Geothermal Project in the 1970s and 80s, construction on the generating facility began in 1989 and was completed in 1993.

+The plant was shut down shortly after the start of the May 2018 lower Puna eruption, and resumed power generation in November 2020.

-Prior to the lava damage, the plant had an installed generating capacity of 38 MW from six production wells and five injection wells along Kīlauea’s East rift zone.
-Its output was sold to Hawaiian Electric Industries (also known as HELCO).
-The plant generated up to 10% of the island’s electrical energy as of 2018.
+The plant had a generating capacity of 25 MW when it opened in 1993, increasing to 38 MW by 2012, from six production wells and five injection wells along Kīlauea’s East rift zone.
+Its output is sold to Hawaiian Electric Industries (also known as HELCO).
+The plant generated up to 25% of the island’s electrical energy in 2016.
+A project is underway to increase the generating capacity to a maximum of 46 MW.